Frequently Asked Questions

 Q. How does the Denver Bus work?

-A. The RTA is the coordinating entity that works with CDOT to ensure that the Denver bus service is in place.
-For the first few years of service, the RTA collected funds from municipalities and counties along the Gunnison – Denver corridor which were used as a local match for a CDOT grant which made the route possible.
+A. The RTA was the coordinating entity that worked with CDOT to ensure that the Denver bus service was reinstated after several years without any service on Highway 50.
+For the first few years of the new service, the RTA collected funds from municipalities and counties along the Gunnison – Denver corridor which were used as a local match for a CDOT grant which made the route possible.
 The route has become more successful and at this point, CDOT subsidizes the route without local financial contributions.
-The bus runs both directions every day and a ticket costs just over $33 each way.
-In Gunnison, the bus stops at the WSC stop and at the Powerstop.
-In Denver, the bus goes to Union Station and to the Greyhound Station.
-To purchase tickets and get specific route and schedule information, go to http://expressarrow.com/.
+The bus runs both directions every day and a ticket costs $40 each way.
+In Gunnison, the bus stops at the EconoLodge across Tomichi from the Chamber of Commerce.
+In Denver, the bus goes to Union Station.
+To purchase tickets and get specific route and schedule information, go to https://ridebustang.com/schedules/#gunnison.